status-im/specs/status-group-chats-spec.md

 An admin-removed event is used to drop admin privileges.
 Upon receiving this event a client MUST validate the `chat-id` provided with the updates, MUST ensure that the author of the event is also the target of the event.

-If the event is valid a client SHOULD remove the member from the list of `admins` of the chat.
+If the event is valid a client MUST remove the member from the list of `admins` of the chat.